WSU Logo (Washington State University Logo)

 The educational institution depicted on the emblem produces strong, confident, athletic, and educated people.
-The WSU logo focuses on the personality of the student.
-Education has one task – to help reveal the talents and abilities of the student.
+The WSU logo focuses on the student’s personality.
+Education has one task: to reveal the student’s talents and abilities.

 WSU: Brand overview